Reviews on 'Byzantium' and 'Only God Forgives'

 Playing not so much a character as a hunky, man-shaped piece of furniture, Gosling stars as Julian, an American living in Bangkok who finds himself in all kinds of trouble after his degenerate brother rapes and murders a prostitute.
 When he finds out his brother has been found with his skull bashed in, Julian's reaction is to stare blankly ahead.
 Refn strips out almost all dialogue and emotion, so what we're left with is scene after scene of people we know nothing about slaughtering each other.
 The film starts off with one mindless act of violence, follows it up with vengeance, and proceeds like that on repeat.
 At least this exercise in extreme brutality runs a mercifully lean 89 minutes.

-Page 2 of 2 - Having said that, I feel obliged to note the considerable skill with which this thoroughly disposable movie has been made.
+Having said that, I feel obliged to note the considerable skill with which this thoroughly disposable movie has been made.
 Working with “Eyes Wide Shut” cinematographer Larry Smith, Refn turns Bangkok into a neon-drenched playground in which lowlifes settle scores in the most unforgiving ways imaginable.
 “Only God Forgives” sometimes plays like a B-side version of “Drive”; there's a long and torturous murder scene that's like a nastier version of what Albert Brooks does to the poor guy in the pizza parlor in “Drive”.
 And composer Cliff Martinez once again provides a soundtrack of wickedly cool electronic music.

 Gosling is easily upstaged by Kristin Scott Thomas as Julian's vengeance-seeking momma.
 Like her, viewers will find much of what they see here unforgivable.